hklinke/ClevelandArt_fun_facts/README.md

 This is the R code to the tweetbot that produces 365 daily tweets with fun facts taken from the Cleveland Museum of Art's open data.
 A project by [@HxxxKxxx](https://twitter.com/hxxxkxxx)

 ## Data
 The open data contain a filed "[fun_fact](https://twitter.com/HxxxKxxx/status/1088507121002516480)" to some of the objects as well as URLs to images of the objects.
+365 have both a fun_fact and an image.

 Information about the museum's open access can policy be found here: http://www.clevelandart.org/open-access